-There are two types of wax moth, greater and lesser.
+There are two types of wax moth, Greater and Lesser.

-Healthy hives can live with wax moths but weak hives ones are vulnerable.
+Healthy hives can live with a few wax moths, but weak hives ones are vulnerable to being overcome.

-Storing combs away from the hive can attract moths so then there is nothing to stop the moth larvae munching their way through your comb making them very messy and unusable.
+Storing combs away from the hive (eg. in your garage) can attract moths so then there is nothing to stop the moth larvae munching their way through your comb making them very messy and unusable.

-Moths are particularly attracted to brood comb due to the presence of extra protein as the bee larvae have shed their skins there while pupating.
+Moths are particularly attracted to stored brood comb due to the presence of extra protein as the bee larvae have shed their skins there while pupating.
 Greater wax moth also damage woodwork.

-To store the bee free combs
+To store the bee free combs:

-- You can spray the comb faces with Certain, (bacillus thuringiensis) a microbial insecticide which will kill the wax moth larvae, but which is harmless to bees - The fumes of acetic acid will kill adult wax moth and their eggs.
+- The fumes of acetic acid will kill adult wax moth and their eggs.
 Boxes of comb are stored with pads of 80% acetic acid between the boxes and sealed tight for one week.
-Note that the acid is corrosive and so you must remove metal spacers from the combs and do not place open boxes on concrete). - Acetic acid will also disinfect combs affected by Chalkbrood and Nosema as it kills fungal spores - It is possible to freeze combs for 24 hours to kill wax moth but this may not be practical - Make sure rats and mice can't access your stored combs.
+Note that the acid is corrosive and so you must remove metal spacers from the combs and do not place open boxes on concrete! - Acetic acid will also disinfect combs affected by Chalkbrood and Nosema as it kills fungal spores. - It is possible to freeze combs for 24 hours to kill wax moths, but this may not be practical. - Make sure rats and mice can't access your stored combs.